Dutch State Visit to Brunei: January 21-22

 In the afternoon the Queen, along with the Crown Prince Couple, met the Dutch community at the Royal Brunei Polo and Riding Club.
 In the evening Queen Beatrix hosted a concert of the “Calefax Reed Quintet” at The Empire Theatre as conclusion of the state visit.Filed under Brunei Royals, Dutch Royals

-Tagged Exhibition, King Willem-Alexander, Prince Billah, Princess Beatrix, Princess Sarah, Queen Máxima, Queen Saleha, State Visit, Sultan Hassanal Bolkiah.
+Tagged Crown Prince Al-Muhtadee Billah, Crown Princess Sarah, Exhibition, King Willem-Alexander, Princess Beatrix, Queen Máxima, Queen Saleha, State Visit, Sultan Hassanal Bolkiah.